 The Corn Refiners Association (CRA) is the national trade association representing the corn refining industry of the United States.
 CRA and its predecessors have served this important segment of American agribusiness since 1913.
-Corn refiners manufacture sweeteners, starches, advanced bioproducts, corn oil and feed products from dent corn.
+Corn refiners manufacture sweeteners, ethanol, starch, bioproducts, corn oil, and feed products from corn components such as starch, oil, protein, and fiber.

 CRA also administers the Plant Based Products Council (PBPC), an organization launched in 2019 that represents companies manufacturing or using non-food products and materials made from renewable, plant-based inputs.